microsoft/AirSim/docs/hard_drive.md

 # Busy Hard Drive

-There is a reason we recommend running your Unreal Environment on a Solid State Drive (SSD).
+It is not required, but we recommend running your Unreal Environment on a Solid State Drive (SSD).
 Between debugging, logging, and Unreal asset loading the hard drive can become your bottle neck.
 It is normal that your hard drive will be slammed while Unreal is loading the environment, but if your hard drive performance looks like this while the Unreal game is running then you will probably not get a good flying experience.